OffcierCia/DeFi-Developer-Road-Map/README.md

 - [A Systematic Literature Review on Blockchain Governance](https://arxiv.org/pdf/2105.05460.pdf) - This study comprehensively investigates blockchain governance via 5W1H questions.

 - [A general framework for blockchain analytics](https://arxiv.org/pdf/1707.01021.pdf) - Authors propose a general-purpose framework, supporting data analytics on Bitcoin Ethereum — it allows to integrate block data with data from other sources, and to organise them in a database.

-- [Changes to the extreme and erratic behaviour of cryptocurrency during COVID-19](https://arxiv.org/pdf/1912.06193.pdf) - This paper introduces new methods for analysing the extreme and erratic behaviour of time series to evaluate the impact of COVID-19 on market dynamics.

-- [Financial Markets Prediction with Deep Learning](https://arxiv.org/pdf/2104.05413.pdf) - Authors propose a novel one-dimensional convolutional neural networks (CNN) model to predict financial market movement.

 - [AMR:Autonomous Coin Mixer with Privacy Preserving Reward Distribution](https://arxiv.org/pdf/2010.01056.pdf) - In this work, authors propose the first censorship resilient mixer, which can reward its users in a privacy-preserving manner for participating in the system.